Overview

 • Cluster throughput (per server/instance if autoscaling)

-• For key parameters (see below by use case)
+• Input and output metrics (see below for examples by use case)

 • Input and output size